Merubokkusu/discord-spam-bots/README.md

 [Adding Accounts](https://github.com/Merubokkusu/discord-spam-bots/wiki/Adding-accounts)

 # Info
-Linux Bots are tested using VM Virutal Box and Ubuntu/BunsenLabs
+Linux bots are tested using VM Virutal Box and Ubuntu/BunsenLabs

 # ToS (READ ME!)

-Self-bots are against discord's ToS, using this on servers that aren't your own will most likely get your account banned.
+Self-bots are against Discord's terms of service, using this on servers that aren't your own will get your account deleted.
-You could even get banned while using it on you're own server.
+You could even get banned while using it on your own server.
 I'm not responsible if you do.

-This script is made only for testing your servers anti-spam, using bots like [sweetie](https://github.com/blackhole12/sweetiebot) etc
+This script is made only for testing your server's anti-spam, using bots like [sweetie](https://github.com/blackhole12/sweetiebot),  etc.

 ![its a face](http://i.imgur.com/bTMYozm.png)